Member Terms of Service

 Members shall use the platform developed by Hoofs to access and use instructional videos and other content carried by the platform in exchange for the payment/subscription methods delineated below.
 Content shall be published to the platform on a constant, but evolving, basis as generated by content providers.
 Members shall not duplicate, transfer, edit, alter or sell the content accessed through the platform.

-Payment shall be made on a monthly subscription plan basis unless otherwise arranged between Hoofs and a Member:
+Payment shall be made on a monthly recurring subscription plan basis unless otherwise arranged between Hoofs and a Member:

 - Monthly Plan of 15.50$ per month.